 Psychology Assessment

-A psychological assessment provides an understanding of the situation by looking at past experiences, current thoughts and behaviours.
+We provide a psychological assessment to understand your situation, by looking at past experiences, current thoughts and behaviours.
 This allows us to determine which intervention might be most useful.
 We provide therapy for a range of difficulties including depression, anxiety, OCD, psychological trauma and grief in a professional manner.
-We understand though that you may have questions about whether therapy is the right thing for you so offer a free 15 minute phone consultation to discuss this before you make an initial appointment.
+We understand that you may have questions about whether therapy is the right thing for you, so we offer a free 15 minute phone consultation to discuss this before you make an initial appointment.

 Neuropsychological Assessment

-Clinical Psychologists are trained to understand and measure brain functioning.
-This enables us to measure any changes in brain function, for example as a result of head injury or neurological damage (e.g. stroke) or degenerative disorder such as dementia.
+As Clinical Psychologists we are trained to understand and measure brain functioning.
+This enables us to measure any changes, for example as a result of head injury or neurological damage (e.g. stroke) or degenerative disorder such as dementia.
 Please contact us for further information or to discuss your requirements

 Cognitive Behavioural Therapy (CBT)